DIS-Connect/binomial-option-pricing/README.md

 <img src="pictures/option_hedge.png">

-We can see that our portfolio mirrors the value of the option in both scenarios.
-Because of the law of one price it has to follow that:
+As shown, our portfolio mirrors the value of the option in both scenarios.
+Due to the Law of One Price, it must follow that:

 $C_0 = V_0 = \alpha + \beta * 100 = 5.0363$

-If we charge 5.0363$ for this option we can construct a portfolio that mirrors the value of the option, thus the fair value of the option is 5.0363$.
+If we charge 5.0363$ for this option, we can construct a portfolio that mirrors the value of the option.
+Thus, the fair value of the option is 5.0363$.

 # Multi Step Binomial Pricing Model

 The multi step model is based on the same logic as the single step model.
-In my multi step model I make the simplification, that $u = 1/d$ to make computation more efficient.
+In the multi step model I make the simplification, that $u = 1/d$ to make computation more efficient.

 <img src="pictures/multi_binom.png">

-To get the value of $C_0$ we need to go backwards through the tree treating each step as a single step binomial model.
+To compute the value of $C_0$, we need to traverse backward through the tree, treating each step as a single-step binomial model.
-The first thing we need to do is to calculate all possible values of the the stock at the time of maturity.
+The first task is to calculate all possible values of the stock and option at maturity.
-Once we have that we can work backwards through the tree.
+Once we have those, we can work backward through the tree.

 We view each possible state as a node in a graph.
 Let t be the time step and i be the Node from bottom to the top starting with $0$.